 Marketing is incredibly valuable, but once your marketing initiatives are executed, it’s important to monitor their outcome with digital marketing analytics tools.
 This means more than just waiting to see if someone gives you a phone call.
-The most effective entrepreneurs and online marketing professionals will track the performance of each tactic used in their marketing plan.
+The most effective entrepreneurs and online marketing professionals will track the performance of each tactic used in their marketing strategy.

 In this final installment, we’ll discuss how to use Google Analytics and other tracking and metrics tools to measure the effectiveness of your online marketing strategy.[Editors’ Note: If you are interested in learning about digital marketing from business to business, read The B2B Marketing Strategies You Need to Succeed In a Digital Age]

-How do you know if someone calls you because of a Google ad, your email signature, a billboard or some other type of promotion?
-You can ask everyone who calls, and you can say “How did you hear about me?”
-That’s not the most accurate way to track where phone calls come from.
-It’s also not the easiest way to track phone calls.
+How do you know if someone calls you because of a Google ad, your email signature, a billboard, or some other type of promotion?
+You can ask everyone who calls how they heard about your business, but that’s not the most accurate (or efficient) way to track where phone calls come from.

 There are also other features that come with most call tracking software, which can certainly add additional value.
 The pricing for this type of monitoring is very affordable, even for entrepreneurs who are working with a limited budget.

 This orientation provides a guide to entrepreneurs and marketing professionals who truly wish to be effective and drive sales.
-The information presented in this three-part series should be very useful as an orientation, though it only scratches the surface of online marketing strategy.
+The information presented in this three-part series should be very useful as an overview, though it only scratches the surface of online marketing strategy.

 This article is not a complete “how-to” on all things related to online marketing.
 Keep an eye out for future posts on Financial Poise that provide in-depth insights on how to effectively leverage the power of online marketing.
 And until then, best of luck with your business and online marketing initiatives!